Review: Stay where the wild things are in Canberra at Jamala Wildlife Lodge

-It’s fair to say that when it comes to places to stay in Canberra, an African lodge is probably not something that springs to mind.
+When you think of possible places to stay in Canberra, an African-style lodge is probably not something that springs to mind.

-However, this is one style of accommodation that certainly captures the heart of many a traveller to Africa.
+However, this is one style of accommodation that certainly captures the hearts of many visitors to Africa.
 Once the preserve of big game hunters, somewhere along the line lodge operators cottoned on to the fact that tourists were prepared to pay just as much to immerse themselves in the natural habitat of Africa’s game without the inane need to shoot it and hang it on the wall.
 The luxury lodge industry was born.

 To achieve it, lodges will usually be situated by a water source, where animals are likely to congregate and the daily dramas of survival of the fittest will be played out for all to see.
 Permanent tented lodges are very popular, promoting an even stronger sense of integration with the natural surrounds without depriving guests of all the mod cons like four-poster beds, plush furnishings and plumbing.

-Now unless you’ve been hiding up a tree from an elephant in the Masai Mara, you’d have been hard pressed to miss the coverage of the opening of the Jamala Wildlife Lodge at Canberra’s National Zoo & Aquarium.
-It’s been featured extensively by breaky TV crews and travel shows – and with good reason.
+Now unless you’ve been living deep in the Masai Mara, you’d have been hard pressed to miss the coverage of the opening of the Jamala Wildlife Lodge at the National Zoo and Aquarium in Canberra.
+It’s been featured extensively by breaky TV crews and travel shows — and with good reason.

-There are other zoos and wildlife parks in Australia that offer the chance to spend a night in the company of the furry and feathered locals, but none that take the experience to this luxury level. $20 million dollars has been spent creating an experience that’s absolutely on par with the highest of highfalutin luxury lodges in Africa.
+There are other zoos and wildlife parks in Australia that offer the chance to spend a night in the company of the furry and feathered locals, but this experience takes matters to a whole new level. $20 million dollars has been spent creating an experience that’s absolutely on par with top luxury lodges in Africa.